acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/needlework/</link>
 Sat, 05 May 2018 15:11:29
 http://www.consultingsmiths.com/?p=1001
 <p>"Saint Luke was a painter, by some accounts, and by others a physician.
 I think he was both, and more, from acquaintance with his writings.
 But certainly a physician.
 When Matthew and Mark recount the saying of Jesus, that it is easier for a camel to pass through the eye of a needle, than for a rich man to pass through the gates of heaven, they use the Greek term for a household sewing needle.
-But Luke instinctively uses the term for a surgeon&rdquo;™s suturing needle.
+But Luke instinctively uses the term for a surgeon&rdquo;s suturing needle.
 Case closed, to my mind." &mdash; <a href="https://www.davidwarrenonline.com/2018/05/05/needlework/" rel="noopener" target="_blank">David Warren</a></p>
 1001
 2018-05-05 11:11:29
 2018-05-05 15:11:29